MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 1. You're now signed into Microsoft Entra ID on your other device.

-### Same-device authentication in native Microsoft applications (Android)
+# Same-device authentication in native Microsoft applications (Android - Preview)

-You can use passkeys in Authenticator on your Android device to sign in to other Microsoft apps, such as Microsoft OneDrive, SharePoint, and Outlook.
+You can use Authenticator on your Android device to seamlessly sign in with a passkey to other Microsoft apps, such as Microsoft OneDrive, SharePoint, and Outlook.
 ---